© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site of Holton House and its associated ice house is a scheduled monument protected by Historic England under reference 1018424.
 View the official record →

-Moated site of Holton House is a medieval defensive earthwork located in Oxfordshire, England.
+Moated site of Holton House is a medieval residential monument situated in Oxfordshire, consisting of a substantial moat that formerly enclosed a domestic dwelling.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018424.

 Moated site of Holton House and its associated ice house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018424.